cirept/QA_Toolbox/docs/HowToUpdate.md

 **The 'human review' portion:**

-- :white_circle: Test if the update works
+- [ ] Test if the update works
-- :white_circle: Is it bug free
+- [ ] Is it bug free
-- :white_circle: Does it work as expected from reading the README documentation.
+- [ ] Does it work as expected from reading the README documentation.
-- :white_circle: Are the instructions easy to understand?
+- [ ] Are the instructions easy to understand?
-- :white_circle: Enhancement suggestions that would make the tool better? *(up to you if you want to develop these features)*
+- [ ] Enhancement suggestions that would make the tool better? *(up to you if you want to develop these features)*

 The documentation is important!
 The goal of the README instructions is to be able to send someone a link to the README page and that's it!